popsa-platform/interview.devops/README.md

 ### Task 3

+By default, Docker containers run using the root user.
+This is explicit in the image `USER root`.
+Update the image to use a non-root user for improved security.

+### Task 4

 Often, the dependencies that we reference in our Go code at Popsa are private, i.e. they are other Popsa Go projects.
 This project has a module directive as follows:

 ```zsh